kaazing/gateway/doc/admin-reference/r_conf_service.md

 | `optional`                                                             | A certificate is not required, but if a client provides a certificate then the DMZ Gateway attempts to verify it.
 If the verification fails, then the client is not allowed to connect.                                                                                                                     |
 | `none`                                                                 | The client recognizes that a certificate is not required and it does not send a certificate.
 All clients can connect to the secure service on the DMZ Gateway.                                                                                                                                              |

-For more information, see [Configure Enterprise Shield&trade; with the Gateway](../reverse-connectivity/o_rc_checklist.md).
+For more information, see [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/o_rc_checklist.md).

 ##### Example